sixletters/simpleDB/README.md

 The client script accepts the following prompts:

-scbctl get <key>: Retrieves the value associated with the specified key.
+scbctl get 'key' 'val': Retrieves the value associated with the specified key.

-scbctl insert <key> <val>: Inserts a new key-value pair into the Key-Value Store.
+scbctl insert 'key' 'val': Inserts a new key-value pair into the Key-Value Store.

-scbctl update <key> <val>: Updates the value of an existing key in the Key-Value Store.
+scbctl update 'key' 'val': Updates the value of an existing key in the Key-Value Store.

-scbctl delete <key>: Deletes a key-value pair from the Key-Value Store.
+scbctl delete 'key': Deletes a key-value pair from the Key-Value Store.

-Note: Both <key> and <val> must be single strings with underscores separating any two words.
+Note: Both 'key' 'val' must be single strings with underscores separating any two words.
 Example: scbctl insert chicken_shit 42